 Wednesday 24 March 2021

-If your time zone is not listed above, you can check your local start time here (just enter your city in the blue box):
+You can check your local start time here (just click the link and enter your city in the blue box):

 What is Therapeutic Parenting?

 Therapeutic parenting is a high nurture, attuned style of parenting which assists children who have suffered early developmental trauma, to build healthy attachments.

 Why does it matter for alienated children?